Stability of the Catenoid for the Hyperbolic Vanishing Mean Curvature Equation Outside Symmetry: Main Bootstrap Argument and the Proof of Theorem

 \subsection{Proof of Theorem~\ref{thm:main}}

 Assuming Propositions~\ref{prop:bootstrappar1} and~\ref{prop:bootstrapphi1}, we will prove Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{thm:main}] The proof consists of two steps as we now explain.
-Given $(\psi_0,\psi_1)$ for each $b$ (see the statement of Theorem~\ref{thm:main}) we let $\tau_f(b)$ be the maximal time on which there is a solution parameterized as in \eqref{eq:psidefintro1} such that the bootstrap assumptions \eqref{eq:a+trap}--\eqref{eq:Tjphienergyb2} orthogonality conditions \eqref{equ:derivation_modul_equ4} and \eqref{eq:wpoutline9} are satisfied.
+Given $(\psi_0,\psi_1)$ for each $b$ (see the statement of Theorem~\ref{thm:main}) we let $\tau_f(b)$ be the maximal time on which there is a solution parameterized as in \eqref{eq:psidefintro1} such that the bootstrap assumptions \eqref{eq:a+trap}--\eqref{eq:Tjphienergyb2} and the orthogonality conditions \eqref{equ:derivation_modul_equ4} and \eqref{eq:wpoutline9} are satisfied.
 By local well-posedness (Proposition~\ref{prop:LWP}), the normal neighborhood lemma (Lemma~\ref{rem:normalneighborhood}), and the implicit function theorem arguments in Sections~\ref{subsec:modulationeqs} and~\ref{subsec:unstableint}, we know that $\tau_f(b)$ is strictly positive for each choice of $b$.
 Our goal is to show that $\tau_f(b)$ is infinite for some choice of $b$.
 Suppose $\tau_f(b)$ is finite for all choices of $b$.
 In the first step we show that condition \eqref{eq:a+trap} must get saturated, that is the inequality must be an equality, at $\tau=\tau_f$.
 In the second step, we show that if $(\psi_0,\psi_1)$ satisfy a certain codimension one condition, equation \eqref{eq:codim1}, then there is a choice of $b$ for which \eqref{eq:a+trap} is not saturated by $\tau_f(b)$, and this is the desired contradiction.

 Before turning to the details of Steps 1 and 2, we clarify one point.
 Because of the nonlocal nature of the orthogonality conditions \eqref{equ:derivation_modul_equ4} and \eqref{eq:wpoutline9} (coming from the smoothing operator $S$), in order to apply the implicit function theorem to get parameters which guarantee \eqref{equ:derivation_modul_equ4} and \eqref{eq:wpoutline9}, we first need to define $\psi$ for $\tau\in[-1,0]$.
-For this, we fix an extension procedure which is continuous (say with respect to the some finite regularity Sobolev norm) and linear in $(\psi_0,\psi_1)$, and work with this fixed extension throughout the proof.
+For this, we fix an extension procedure which is continuous (say with respect to some finite regularity Sobolev norm) in $(\psi_0,\psi_1)$, for instance $\psi_0(t)=\psi_0+t\psi_1$ and $\psi_1(t)=\psi_1$, and work with this fixed extension throughout the proof.